-- When is the contract to be entered into? - When is the contract to be performed? - Where are the contractual obligations to be performed? - What are the likely impacts of the COVID-19 outbreak on the parties and their ability to perform or benefit from the contract?
-For example, suppliers and customers will be approaching this issue from different perspectives. - Is it possible to obtain insurance in case performance is delayed? - Have the parties discussed who should bear the risk of delayed/non-performance of the contract?
+- When is the contract to be entered into? - When is the contract to be performed? - Where are the contractual obligations to be performed? - What are the likely impacts of the COVID-19 outbreak on the parties and their ability to perform the contract? - Is it possible to obtain insurance in case performance is delayed? - Have the parties discussed who should bear the risk of delayed/ non-performance of the contract?
 Has this been priced into the contract? - Do the parties have contingencies to allow staff allocated to the project to continue work during the outbreak (e.g. from remote working)? - What does the FM clause provide?
 Consider the relevant events giving rise to a FM event.